Andybrookes-dev/capstone-project/README.md

 - **Debugging:** I did a lot of the debugging by eye but when I was stumped I used AI which identified/fixed migration errors.
 - **Optimization:** AI suggested UX improvements (messages framework, styling).
 - **Reflection:**
-  - How AI accelerated development
-  - How AI supported debugging
-  - How AI improved UX/performance
-  - Impact on workflow efficiency
+  AI was particularly useful during the overall process, although you have to be mindful, use it in incremental steps, and understand the code when it starts telling you incorrect ways!

 ---

 ## 10. Conclusion
 - **Summary:** How the project meets all capstone criteria. - I really enjoyed working on this project.
 I did find it challenging, but in a way that pushed me to improve as a developer.
-My initial deployments were pain free, but after styling the site, I spent about a day working out why I was getting a 505.
+My initial deployments were pain free, but after styling the site, I spent about a day working out why I was getting a 500 error.
 It transpired that I had my static folder in my gitignore!
 I feel I have built an app that has CRUD functionality and the website reflects my creative design skills.

-- **Future Improvements:** Features to add (e.g., table availability checker, email notifications).
-- **Acknowledgements:** Tools, resources, and AI support.
+- **Future Improvements:** Features to add -table availability checker and email notifications.
+I did intially look to add these but ultimatley i decided to keep my project simple for now.
+I will look to implement a similar model to *The OpenTable model which is used by many different restuarants).
+See below

+***OpenTable's Core Components in Coding Terms:**

+**Data Models (Entities):**

+- **Restaurant:** Stores details (location, menu, reviews, custom floor plan).

+- **Table:** Has attributes like table_id, capacity (seats), location_on_floor, status (occupied, free, reserved).

+- **Reservation:** reservation_id, guest_id, restaurant_id, party_size, time_slot, status (confirmed, seated, no-show), notes (special requests, guest history).

+- **Guest:** guest_id, name, contact_info, booking_history, preferences.

+- **AvailabilitySlot:** Represents specific 15-min blocks for a given table_id, tracking available_spots for different party_sizes.

+## **Acknowledgements:**
+A big thank you to Mark, Dillon and Tom - my tutors at Code institute for their awesome wisdom and support.
+I used Mark's brilliant masterclass as a guide when setting up the Django project and Dillon and Tom suggested ways to test the site's functionality.